guncebektas/fireball/README.md

 </h1>

 <p align="center">
-Production ready boilerplate for your new SaaS App.</p>
+Production ready boilerplate for your new app.</p>

 <h4 align="center">
     <a href="https://saas-boilerplate.meteorapp.com/">Demo</a><br>